shameelabdullanp/shameelabdullanp.github.io/_posts/2018-08-23-the-most-popular-mistakes.markdown

 ---
 i don't why i created a blog page may be this page include a lot of stupid research , stories of my circle , and more over my relations
-Relax and take your snack... i'll tell you somthing not everythig
+Relax and take your snack... i'll tell you somthing not everythig And Most of my post will be in malayalam